HDBAPro/cgmsim/README.md

 TODO list
 =========

-- use NS's profile for ISF
+- use NS's profile for ISF, or from patient.json for static values

 - finalize the perlin noise function, octaves, amplitude and persistence settings.
 Too jumpy yet.